 The healer uses prayer.

 Healing is one of the most common types of complementary therapy that people with cancer use.
-As with most types of complementary therapy, it is popular because it helps people feel more in control of their situation.
+Like many other complementary therapies, it helps people to feel more in control of their situation.

 Healers promote this type of therapy as a natural way to help you relax and cope with: